Greece heat wave likely to become longest country has ever recorded - Local News 8

 (CNN) — A heat wave baking Greece is likely to become the longest the country has ever recorded, experts say, as the country battles wildfires and restricts access to its popular tourist sites.

 Visiting hours for the Acropolis and other archaeological sites have been revised with temperatures soaring.
-Staff at some sites are on strike to protests working conditions.
+Staff at some sites are on strike to protest working conditions.

 “We will probably go through 15 to 16 days of a heat wave, which has never happened before in our country,” the Director of Research at the National Observatory of Athens Kostas Lagouvardos told CNN.